Smoothing a measure on a Riemann surface using Ricci flow: Nongradient Ricci solitons originating from measure data

 For large $x$, it looks like spatial infinity in the half-space model of hyperbolic space (scaled to have Gauss curvature $-\half$).
 Along the $y$ axis the Gauss curvature is $\half$.
 The effect of the Ricci flow away from the $y$-axis begins like the big-bang Ricci flows on the half-spaces on either side of the $y$ axis.
 The Gauss curvature is controlled by

-\begin{rem} Because the flow is independent of $y$, we can quotient it by a translation $y\mapsto y+c$ or consider it as a one-dimensional solution of the equation, depending only on $x$.
+\begin{remark} Because the flow is independent of $y$, we can quotient it by a translation $y\mapsto y+c$ or consider it as a one-dimensional solution of the equation, depending only on $x$.
 In the latter case the solution arises as a limit of Barenblatt-Pattle solutions \cite{DDD}.
-However, both of these viewpoints destroy the soliton structure. \end{rem}
+However, both of these viewpoints destroy the soliton structure. \end{remark}

-\begin{rem} The metric we construct here can be considered as being dual to the hyperbolic plane, scaled to have curvature $-\half$, in the sense of Buscher duality from string theory.
-See the discussion in \cite{chowIIgeometric}. \end{rem}
+\begin{remark} The metric we construct here can be considered as being dual to the hyperbolic plane, scaled to have curvature $-\half$, in the sense of Buscher duality from string theory.
+See the discussion in \cite{chowIIgeometric}. \end{remark}

-\cmt{ Let's analyse the metric $g_0$ a little more.
-Introduce a coordinate $s$ in place of $x$, which is the geodesic distance from the $y$-axis.
-Thus